-Whether you’re aware of it or not, friends have a lot of influence over your decisions.
+Believe it or not, friends have a lot of influence over your decisions.
 Studies suggest that you pick up habits — both good and bad — from your friends.
 If your friend starts going to the gym every day, you might, too.
-Conversely, if your roommate starts skipping his or her 8 a.m. class in order to sleep in, you may quickly follow suit because it’s “just too early.”
+Conversely, if your roommate starts skipping her 8 a.m. class in order to sleep in, you may quickly follow suit because it’s “just too early.”

 Money choices are no exception to the rule.
-Here are four habits to avoid “catching” from your friends while on campus.
+Here are five habits to avoid “catching” from your friends while on campus.

 Habit 1: Spending too much on food

 We get it — the dining hall food isn’t always great.
-Maybe you’d rather take part in your group’s daily burrito lunch ritual.
+Sometimes you’d rather take part in your group’s daily burrito lunch.
 But eat that $10 burrito five times a week and that’s $50 you could have saved.

 Habit 2: Abusing your credit card

-At the risk of sounding like your mother, just because your friend whips out his or her credit card to buy $300 worth of designer jeans doesn’t mean you should, too.
-Racking up high credit card bills and then only making the minimum payment will eventually come back to bite you — even if the jeans do look amazing.
+At the risk of sounding like your mother, just because your friend whips out his credit card to buy $300 worth of shoes doesn’t mean you should, too.
+Racking up high credit card bills and then making only the minimum payment will eventually come back to bite you — even if the shoes are amazing.
 You’ll end up paying interest, costing you more over time.
-Plus your purchases can snowball.
 “Most of the time, if you spend a bit too much one month, it’s difficult to get caught up the next,” says Weliver.

-Ask yourself: Do you have funds in your checking account right now to cover those jeans?
-If not, put down the denim and walk away.
+Ask yourself: Do you have funds in your checking account right now to cover those shoes?
+If not, those boots were made for walking … away from.

 “You may not need credit while in school, but you might when you graduate, to rent an apartment or get an auto loan.”Tweet